 Nature loss is a severe global challenge that we are all called on to do our part to halt and reverse.
 As a resource company, we want to do more than just mitigate our own impacts – we want to contribute to solving the global challenge of nature loss.
-That is why we’ve set a goal to become a nature positive mining company by 2030.
-Working towards being nature positive builds on our commitment to biodiversity and our passion for protecting the land where we live and work.
+That is why we’ve set a goal to work towards a nature positive future by 2030.
+This builds on our commitment to biodiversity and our passion for protecting the land where we live and work.

 We’ve set a goal to become a nature positive mining company by 2030 and are working to achieve this through conserving or rehabilitating at least three hectares for every one hectare affected by our mining activities.

 The World Economic Forum ranks biodiversity loss and ecosystem collapse as one of the top threats humanity will face this decade.
 At Teck, working to become nature positive means that by 2030, our conservation, protection and restoration of land and biodiversity will exceed the disturbance caused by our mining activities from a 2020 baseline.

 We will conserve or rehabilitate at least three hectares for every one hectare affected by our mining activities and take action immediately in three focus areas:

 Nature positive decision making guided by science and Indigenous learning, including assessing the biodiversity impacts of our actions and avoiding or minimizing negative impacts where possible as part of our planning.